 Relishing hours (OK, days) of alone time, doing naked sun salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
 But the one thing I don’t love?
 Feeling isolated, especially after the time I woke up paralyzed.

 I lay there in bed frozen like a statue, wide-eyed, and terrified, unable to wiggle more than an inch in any direction.
 Each time I tried, I was pulled back to stillness by a stabbing sensation in my low back.
 My phone was about 5 feet away on my desk, far out of reach.
-I had no choice but to breathe through the waves of pain.
+I had no choice but to breathe through the waves of pain until morning.

 Thankfully, one of my best friends was visiting me from out of town and had a spare key.
 The timing on that was lucky.

 After the hospital, I Googled “check-in service for women living alone” and disappeared down the rabbit hole of options.
 Most of them were designed for older adults: bedside buttons to press, monitors I could wear, and automated services that would greet me like a perky hotel concierge.
 None seemed like they would fit until I came across a personal safety service called Kitestring.

 The simplicity of the website made me nervous at first (is this a scam?), but it won me over because the service looked discreet, intuitive, and would connect me directly to my loved ones.
 Plus, it promised to make my user experience as “easy as cherry pie.”

 Now more than ever, if you’re worried about an illness debilitating you, this is the robot that will make sure someone knows to check in.

 Kitestring is self-care in the digital age, especially for solo dwellers.